 - Fractal Design Define XL R2 Titanium Big Tower Case

 ZBrush is not a visually demanding workload, meaning you’ll be able to sculpt on a monitor with lower color accuracy just as well as on a highly color-accurate monitor.

 Clay or shaded Materials in ZBrush are made for efficiency and not for aesthetics or visual pleasure.

-A TN panel will do just fine for ZBrush work unless you are also incorporating other workloads into your pipeline.
-If you do Rendering, Compositing, Video Editing, or Print-related work, you’ll absolutely want a Monitor with higher color accuracy.
+A TN panel will do just fine for ZBrush work unless you incorporate other workloads into your pipeline.
+If you do Rendering, Compositing, Video Editing, or Print-related work, you’ll want a Monitor with higher color accuracy.